Getting away for the weekend was just what I needed. Some quiet time and space to reflect and just "be."

 One day, he shared, he was sitting at home feeling sorry for himself.
 The diagnosis was grave, and he wasn't expected to survive.
 He knew he didn't want to leave his wife with the sagging roof over his carport.
 So, he picked up the phone and asked the city to deliver a dumpster.
 That very day he got started working on the roof.
 He then crossed another to-do item off his list.
 He built a mother-in-law suite above the carport.

-Then, the tree fell higher up on their property.
+Then, a tree fell higher up on their property.
 And, with a chuckle, he explained, "When you live on the water and have a flat, open piece of land, you build."
 It would take me too long to share all the incredible details Chris told me, but that was the beginning of the story of how the Heron House came to be.

 It took him two long years of work to build his little gem of a cabin.
 He told me that he has also been battling the county years and has spent over $20,000 seeking to get licensing in place.
 This guy does not give up!